InvincibleSihag/Esp32Drone/README.md

 You will need a logic level converter to read signals from reciever, because receiver signals are 5v logic , but ESP32 has 3.3v logic.

+# Required Libraries
+You have to use only these Libraries which i have uploaded, because i have changed a lot of code in libraries itself.
+Using libraies from original source will redduce the drone response time.

 # Connections -
 I will update the Connection diagram with ESP32 pins, SOOOOONNN.